Actions-R-Us/actions-tagger/README.md

 ### Notes

 1. Add the push configuration if you want this action to also run when a new tag or branch is created.
+Due to the nature of releases, a new tag will also be created with a new release, which will trigger a new workflow run.
+Therefore, pick one or the other to avoid conflicts.

    **An event will
    [not be created](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#push)
    when more than three tags are pushed at once.**

-   If you want to track branches, replace `tags` with `branches` and `branches-ignore` with `tags-ignore`.
+   If using the push event, and you want to track branches, replace `tags` with `branches` and `branches-ignore` with `tags-ignore`.
 At all times, leave the filter for `paths-ignore` as is.

 2. The
    [`permissions`](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#permissions)